dunglas/mercure/spec/mercure.md

     topic matcher
 *   `/.well-known/mercure/subscriptions/{matchType}/{match}/{subscriber}`: a specific subscription

-To access to the URLs exposed by the web API, clients **MUST** be authorized according to the rules defined in (#authorization).
+To access the URLs exposed by the web API, clients **MUST** be authorized according to the rules defined in (#authorization).
 The requested URL **MUST** match at least one of the topic matchers provided in the `mercure.subscribe` key of the JWS.